vany0114/vany0114.github.io/_posts/2018-9-11-resilience-with-polly.md

 ### Defining the Policies

 Having said that, we're going to define our policies for both scenarios, synchronous and asynchronous and also, as we already know, we're going to use PolicyWrap which needs two or more policies to wrap and process them as a single one.
+So, let's take a look at every single policy.

 > I'll only show you the async ones in order to simplify, but you can see the whole implementation for both, [sync](https://github.com/vany0114/resilience-strategy-with-polly/blob/master/src/Resilience.Polly.Sql/Policies/SyncPolicies.cs) and [async](https://github.com/vany0114/resilience-strategy-with-polly/blob/master/src/Resilience.Polly.Sql/Policies/AsyncPolicies.cs) ones, the differences are, that the ***sync*** ones, executes the policy ***sync overload*** and the ***async*** ones, executes the policy ***async overload***.
 Also, the policy hooks for fallback policies, the sync fallback expect synchronous delegate while the async fallback expects a task.